ky87zheng/Quantum-Routing-Simulation/README.md

 ## Prerequisites

-The simulation framework is built on Python 3.8+ and uses IBM's Qiskit for quantum circuit simulation.
+This project is built on Python and relies on Qiskit for quantum simulation.
+To ensure reproducibility, we recommend using a virtual environment (e.g., `venv` or `conda`).

+**Note on Python Version:** This project is compatible with Python 3.9 - 3.11.
+*If you are using Python 3.12+, please note that older versions of Qiskit (e.g., 0.44.x) may have compatibility issues.
+Using a Python 3.9-3.11 environment is highly recommended.*

 To install the required dependencies, please run:

 `pip install -r requirements.txt`